QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

-The integration of AI into network operations has marked a significant leap forward in the pursuit of network automation and intelligence, while generative AI further enhances the role of AI for network operations and management.
+The integration of AI into network operations has marked a significant leap forward in the pursuit of network automation and intelligence, while generative AI further enhances the role of AI driven network operations and management.
 Generative AI is a subfield of AI that uses generative models such as Large Language Models (LLMs) to generate new and original content such as text, images, videos, or other forms of data with the capability to adapt and make decisions to achieve specific goals.